Candidates

 An illustration representing energy consumption of AI systems, highlighting the relationship between artificial intelligence and energy usage.

 The growing prevalence of artificial intelligence is accompanied by significant energy usage, posing challenges for environmental sustainability.
 Generative AI and machine learning models require significant computational power, which increases electricity consumption.
-The estimated energy cost for AI by 2027 is projected to be between 85 and 134 TWh.
+The estimated energy cost of AI by 2027 is projected to range from 85 to 134 TWh.
 This escalating energy demand highlights the need for energy-efficient practices within the AI industry to mitigate its environmental impact.

 AI technologies have a considerable environmental footprint, affecting energy infrastructure and increasing energy demands.
-Data centers housing AI systems are increasingly adopting renewable energy sources like solar and wind to counteract high energy consumption.
-Knowing the environmental effects of AI helps in formulating strategies to mitigate its negative impacts.
+Data centers housing AI systems are increasingly adopting renewable energy sources such as solar and wind to mitigate high energy consumption.
+Understanding the environmental effects of AI helps formulate strategies to mitigate its negative impacts.

 Training Process

 Training large language models is energy-intensive and demands substantial natural resources.
-Thousands of GPUs work continuously during model training, leading to significant electricity consumption over extended periods.
+Thousands of GPUs operate continuously during model training, resulting in substantial electricity consumption over extended periods.
 The high computational demand increases carbon emissions from power generation.
 As the demand for machine learning and AI technologies grows, the pressure on energy costs and the environment will intensify.

-Producing AI chips involves extensive energy for mining resources like lithium, cobalt, and nickel, contributing to environmental impact.
+Producing AI chips requires substantial energy to mine resources such as lithium, cobalt, and nickel, thereby contributing to environmental impacts.
 The environmental impact of training generative artificial intelligence models raises concerns about their sustainability and the overall energy consumption in AI technology.

 It's important to understand the energy use during training to address the environmental costs of AI development.